-- 2.1 If the Chief Executive Officer is of the opinion that information is confidential information within the meaning of the Act, they may designate the information as confidential and advise Councillors and/or members of Council staff in writing accordingly. - 2.2 Information which has been designated by the Chief Executive Officer as confidential information within the meaning of the Act, and in respect of which advice has been given to Councillors and/or members of Council staff in writing accordingly, will be presumed to be confidential information. - 2.3 Nothing in sub-Rule 2.2 will, without more, mean that information designated by the Chief Executive Officer under sub-Rule 2.1 satisfies the definition of "confidential information" contained in section 3(1) of the Act.
+- 2.1 If, after the repeal of section 77(2)(c) of the Local Government Act 1989, If the Chief Executive Officer is of the opinion that information is confidential information within the meaning of the Act, they he or she may designate the information as confidential and advise Councillors and/or members of Council staff in writing accordingly. - 2.2 Information which has been designated by the Chief Executive Officer as confidential information within the meaning of the Act, and in respect of which advice has been given to Councillors and/or members of Council staff in writing accordingly, will be presumed to be confidential information. - 2.22.3 Nothing in sub-Rule Error!
+Reference source not found. will, without more, mean that information designated by the Chief Executive Officer under sub-Rule Error!
+Reference source not found. satisfies the definition of "confidential information" contained in section 3(1) of the Act